Ulla Strömstedt

-Ulla Strömstedt (/sv/; 27 November 1939 – 13 June 1986) was a Swedish-born actress who appeared in several films and television shows.
+Ulla Strömstedt (/sv/; 27 November 1939 – 13 June 1986) was a Swedish actress who appeared in several films and television shows, and known for Catalina Caper and Flipper.

 Career

 Strömstedt's most memorable acting credits include her role in the TV series, Flipper (1965–66), and in the 1967 film, Catalina Caper.
 She also appeared in episodes of numerous 1960s TV shows, including Hogan's Heroes (1966–68) and Tarzan (1967).

 Strömstedt studied post-baccalaureate in Stockholm, language and art at the Sorbonne in Paris, and theater studies in the United States at the Actors Studio.

 Personal life

 In 1960, she was elected to the first Mälardrottningen in Stockholm.
 In 1961, she married Gilbert Cole in Los Angeles.
 She had one son, Jonathan Strömstedt Cole.

 In 1986, Strömstedt died in Cannes, France.
+The official cause of death was a heart attack.